How to Evaluate an AI Consulting Partner: 12 Questions (2026)

 4. How do you handle model accuracy and hallucinations in production?

 Ask for specific architectural answers.
 What guardrails do they build?
 How do they validate outputs before they reach users?
 What happens when a model produces a wrong answer that drives a business decision?
-If they give you a vague answer about prompt engineering, dig harder.
+Concrete answers involve guardrails, output validators, reviewer agents, confidence thresholds, and human-in-the-loop fallback.
+Vague answers about prompt engineering mean they have not hit a real production failure yet — or they have and are hiding what happened.

 5. What does your handoff process look like at the end of an engagement?

 Some consulting firms build systems that only they understand.
 You end up dependent on them forever.
-Ask specifically: what documentation do they produce, will your team be able to maintain the system, and what is their approach to knowledge transfer?
+Ask specifically: what documentation do they produce, will your team be able to maintain the system, what is their approach to knowledge transfer, and what are the runbooks for the top 10 failure modes?
 A good partner wants you to be able to operate independently.
+A firm that resists talking about handoff is optimizing for lock-in, not for your outcome.

 6. How do you measure success on an engagement?